nathanmullenax83/wordtab/README.md

 Should produce the wordtab executable.

 ## Using:
 Wordtab reads from standard input.

-If entering words by hand, you can terminate the input and trigger the printing of data tables with <ctrl+d>.
+Example:
+cat file.txt | ./wordtab markov 2 2 text 1000

+Generates 1000 words of text with a Markov model with a prefix length of 2 and a suffix length of 2.

 ## Example target:
 The 'trotsky' folder contains a makefile that downloads some public domain text for generating tables.
 Pre-processing is a work in progress...